maho3/ltu-ili/INSTALL.md

 After the script completes, you should be able to find some metric summaries and plots in the **examples/toy** folder.

 ### Quijote example
-It's also possible to use pre-processed Quijote two point correlation function (TPCF) summaries and run example cosmological inference.
+You can also download pre-processed Quijote two point correlation function (TPCF) summaries and run example cosmological inference.
 Quijote TPCF summaries can be found in the LtU Open Storage Network data repository ([https://sdsc.osn.xsede.org/learningtheuniverse](https://sdsc.osn.xsede.org/learningtheuniverse)).
 See the data access instructions in [DATA.md](DATA.md) for more details.

 Store this data in a subfolder called `ltu-ili-data/` and run the inference using
 ```bash